xzt8350/Flashcard/README.md

 ## Description

 I use the Node.js to build up the website based on the app of flashcards.
-I integrate the user authentication to allow the user to local login and uses CSS framwork of bootstrap to beautify the website.
+User should sign up and log in to the website.
+I build in 10 flashcards questions relative to our course which will render to the new user first login.
+User could click each of flashcard to flip it in order to see the answer.
+Clicking the heart symbol at each flashcard could  mark this flashcard, and user could review these marked flashcards individually at the marked page.
+In addition, user could add their own flashcards.
+These flashcards will treat same as the build-in flashcards.

 ##Schemas